KrishnaSatya10/Know-Thy-Wardrobe/README.md

 README IS WIP - AS I MAKE PROGRESS IN MY UNDERSTANDING OF PYTORCH AND DL, I WILL KEEP UPDATING THIS IN THE PROJECT

-In this repo I am to implement Deep-Learning based image classification on the FashionMNIST dataset which contains imgaes of clothing items in gray scale (28 x 28).
-I implement the classigication using:
+In this repo I seek to implement Deep-Learning based image classification on the FashionMNIST dataset which contains imgaes of clothing items in gray scale (28 x 28).
+I implement the classification using:

 - Linear Classification based Neural Network (no hidden layers)
 - Deep Learning based Neural Network